Follow this link to an updated version of this post

 Fortunately, most stones eventually pass into the bladder and out the body through the urethra.
 Some get stuck and must be removed.
 Occasionally, large stones can block the kidney, leading to infection.
 But , once you have had a stone, you want to prevent another.

 What causes kidney stones?

 We know what substances cause most stones- chemicals that normally pass through the urine but sometimes build up, harden and form into tiny rock -like structures called calculi.
 These chemicals mostly come from food, so changes in diet are one way to prevent new stones from forming.

 These steps can help lessen the risk of new stones in people who have already had one.
 We don’t know if it applies to people who have never had any stones.
 Check with your doctor to see if any of these are right for you.

-Preventing stones from the American Academy of Family Physicians
+Print a PDF handout at this link- Preventing Kidney Stones -from the American Academy of Family Physicians

 Thank you for joining me to explore the HEART of health.
 I hope you’ve learned something.
 Please contact me about topics you want to read about.